 "Certain units within eleven lots of the 12 Fr Greenfield Vena Cava Filter may lack a taper on the braided sheath of the delivery system.
 The lack of a taper could lead to vessel damage as a result of the sheath catching on the edge of the vein and causing a tear."

 Common legal claims against Boston Scientific for defective Greenfield™ filters include:

 - wrongful death

-In 2017, Boston Scientific settled for an undisclosed amount in a wrongful death case for victim Cinthia Ratliff.
+In 2017, Boston Scientific settled an IVC claim for an undisclosed amount in a wrongful death case for victim Cinthia Ratliff.
 Her autopsy showed that her defective Greenfield™ filter from 2004 perforated her inferior vena cava, resulting in a retroperitoneal hemorrhage and then her death.2

 Currently, Boston Scientific is being sued by patient Katherine Milan for complications from her Greenfield™ filter that was implanted in 2005.
 According to scans, the filter is clogged, and she is experiencing severe pain in her midsection and thigh.3

 At this time, there are no MDLs (multi-district litigation lawsuits) or class-actions pending against Boston Scientific for its Greenfield™ IVC filter.

 Victims of a defective Greenfield™ IVC filter manufactured by Boston Scientific may be able to recover "compensatory damages" for their: